HMS Thunderer (1872): Background and description

 While both gun turrets were rotated by steam power, the new forward guns were loaded by hydraulic power, unlike the original guns which were hand worked.
 Thunderer was the first ship to have hydraulic loading gear.
 From 1874, the forward turret alone was converted to hydraulic power operation for training (turret traverse), elevation and ramming.
 This allowed the turret crew to be reduced from 48 to 28; the aft turret remaining hand-worked as a comparison.
 Power operation was considered successful, although it was later implicated in the 1879 explosion.

 The Devastation-class ships had a complete wrought iron waterline armour belt that was 12 inches thick amidships and tapered to 9 in outside the armoured citadel towards the ends of the ship.
 The armour plates were tapered to a thickness of 10–8.5 in at their bottom edges respectively and they extended from the upper deck to 5 ft 9 in below the waterline.
 The armoured citadel protected the bases of the gun turrets, the funnel uptakes and the crew's quarters.
 The sides of the citadel were 12 inches thick around the bases of the turrets and 10 inches thick elsewhere.
 The turrets were protected by two 7–6 in plates, separated by a layer of teak with the turret face having the thicker armour.
 The magazine were protected by a 6-inch forward bulkhead and a 5 in one aft.
-The conning tower ranged in thickness from 9 to 6 inches in thickness.
+The conning tower ranged in thickness from 9 to 6 inches.
 The ships had a complete 3 in upper deck that was reinforced by another 2 in thick inside the citadel.